 Attendees may also want to register for the three-day companion course, Managing Computer Security Incident Response Teams, which is scheduled immediately following the Creating a CSIRT course.

-Participants will receive a course notebook, CSIRT action plan, and a CD containing the course materials.
+Participants will receive a course notebook, CSIRT action plan, and a downloadable copy of course materials.

 This one-day course meets at the following times: